 The M.A. program is designed to address a growing need for criminal profilers, competency experts, psychological evaluators, and counselors.
 Students are immersed in courses ranging from the psychopathology of serial criminals and terrorist agents to the treatment of sex offenders and ethical issues involving interrogation.
 The Forensic Psychology program offers two tracks; the applied forensics track prepares students for careers in law enforcement or homeland security, while the applied psychology track prepares students for careers as providers of direct services to clients in organizations such as rehabilitational facilities and community action organizations, and can serve as a springboard for clinical work at the doctoral level.
 Students are required to complete 250 hours of externship training, tailored to their professional interests.

-Associate Professors R. Cooter (Forensic Psychology Program Director), C. Marmarosh, R. Ruth
+Associate Professors R. Cooter, P. Gedo, C. Marmarosh, R. Ruth

 Adjunct Professors Y.E.
-Aleshina, P. Gedo, L. Gump, S. Hedlund, D. King, J. Viola
+Aleshina, L. Gump, K. Marshall-Woods

 Professorial Lecturers J. Babcock, M. Forbes, S. Forssell, A. Gartner, D. Grasso, J. Gorin, C. Holl, S. Kane, E. Klosson, P. Magaletta, B. McConnell, J. McNamara, B. Sheppard, P. Snejnevski, R. Warrier, A. Washington, N. Xenakis, H. Zelle